-At about the same time, other academic currents caught the attention of policymakers.
-One was the rise of "Enterprise Liability" theory and other related attacks on traditional veil piercing theory, at least as applied to corporate groups.
-These theories focus on a particular aspect of legal reform-on conforming the legal realities of firm organization to the economic and control realities of that organization.
+of firm organization to the economic and control realities of that organization.
 They seek to limit the ability of corporations to "unfairly" allocate risk through manipulating an almost borderless power to reconstitute themselves through the use of legally distinct but economically inseparable units.
 They can also limit the power of corporate groups or other constituencies to avoid liability for the torts of any of their subsidiaries or related entities.

 Another movement that was especially successful in capturing the attention of legal policymakers, particularly at the national level, was the monitoring and disclosure movement.
-The focus there was on accountability and transparency for the benefit of shareholders in particular and, more generally, for the public benefit through
+The focus there was on accountability and transparency for the benefit of shareholders in particular and, more generally, for the public benefit through governmental monitoring and disciplining of corporate ethics.
+The most significant expression of this movement in the United States can be found in the many monitoring and surveillance provisions of the Sarbanes-Oxley Act of 2002.
+In Europe, there has been a significant push toward disclosure as a means of harmonizing corporate governance within the framework of the European Union.
+In the social policy context, the movement seeks to use disclosure and surveillance regimes to control substantive decisions of corporations in a variety of fields

-88. The pioneering work of Phillip I. Blumberg in the United States and Gunther Teubner in Germany (on network liability) has been very influential, at least within the legal academic communities.
-See Blumberg, supra note Error!
 Bookmark not defined., at 121-50; Gunther Teubner, The Many Headed Hydra: Networks as Higher-Order Collective Actors, in Corporate Control and Accountability 41 (J. McCahery et al. eds., 1993).

-89. For a recent example of the use of these notions in the context of traditional "veil piercing," see Andrew J. Natale, Expansion of Parent Corporate Shareholder Liability Through the Good Samaritan Doctrine: A Parent Corporation's Duty to Provide a Safe Workplace for Employees of its Subsidiary, 57 U. Cin.
-L. Rev. 717 (1988).
+- 89. For a recent example of the use of these notions in the context of traditional "veil piercing," see Andrew J. Natale, Expansion of Parent Corporate Shareholder Liability Through the Good Samaritan Doctrine: A Parent Corporation's Duty to Provide a Safe Workplace for Employees of its Subsidiary, 57 U. Cin.
+L. Rev. 717 (1988). - 90.
+As one commentator noted in his discussion of the legal doctrines governing the collapse and recharacterization of corporate structures: